 The Reservation Stewardship Department is responsible for the management of the Forest Society’s fee-owned lands (over 50,000 acres, the Forest Society’s largest asset).

 These lands are managed with a vision that is focused on the future, ensuring the biological richness of the state while providing economic and social returns to the organization, its members, and the public.

 Our collection of reservations includes properties in over 100 New Hampshire towns and contains the complete array of forest types, natural communities, habitats, and recreational opportunities found within the state.

 With few exceptions, all of our reservations are open to the public for fishing, hunting, hiking and other passive pedestrian recreation.
-Please visit our Reservation Guide to see property locations around the state and trail maps for the properties most suitable for recreation.
+Please use our Visitor Guide to see property locations around the state and trail maps for the properties most suitable for recreation.